Autonomous driving

 How do passengers react in an autonomous vehicle?
-That’s what the MICD will be investigating from 2022 to 2025 in its promising ‘lab on wheels’, the Autonomous Driving Passenger Experience.
+That’s what the MICD is investigating from 2022 to 2025 in its promising ‘lab on wheels’, the Autonomous Driving Passenger Experience.
 With this special vehicle, researchers can test how passengers behave safely and under realistic conditions.

 Duration